amatutuwaa/sqlalchemy-challenge/README.md

    <img width="478" alt="station-histogram" src="https://user-images.githubusercontent.com/114604829/226149073-f9a38187-5a61-48ca-b2a3-337d318b4bd4.png">

-## Part 2: Design Your Climate App
+## Part 2: Designing the Climate App

 After completing the initial analysis, I design a Flask API based on the queries that I just developed.
 To do so, I use Flask to create the routes as follows:
 1. /